pass-the-salt/2023/content/english/speakers/_index.md

 # Talks & slides

+**Test your video setup BEFORE your talk:** please come during the pause (or before the start of the morning / afternoon session) on stage in order to test your laptop with the video system.
+<br><br>

 **Duration:** there are long (35min) and short (20min) talks.
 Each given duration includes the Q&A time.
 We use to dedicate 5min to Q&A but it remains your choice.
 If the 5min does not fit you, just give us your preference before the talk and we will announce it to the audience.
 <br><br>